wangrl2016/machine_learning/README.md

-This tutorial is mainly divided into three parts: the first part is prerequisites, mainly solving programming and mathematical problems; the second part is the basics of machine learning, writing neural networks from scratch, training simple data, and comprehensively understanding the TensorFlow library; the third part is It is to follow the industry cutting-edge, such as learning large models and reading relevant papers.
+This tutorial is mainly divided into three parts: the first part is prerequisites, mainly solving programming and mathematical problems; the second part is the basics of machine learning, writing neural networks from scratch, training simple data, and comprehensively understanding the TensorFlow library; the third part is to follow the industry cutting-edge, such as learning large language models and reading relevant papers.

 If your English is not good, it is recommended that you start by learning English first, because many materials come from the English-speaking world.
 If some people pay attention to this tutorial,